Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF) Announces Monthly Dividend of $0.06

-Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF – Get Free Report) declared a monthly dividend on Thursday, November 16th, NASDAQ reports.
+Virtus Stone Harbor Emerging Markets Income Fund (NYSE:EDF – Get Free Report) declared a monthly dividend on Thursday, November 16th, Wall Street Journal reports.
 Investors of record on Monday, December 11th will be paid a dividend of 0.06 per share on Tuesday, December 19th.
-This represents a $0.72 dividend on an annualized basis and a yield of 16.51%.
-The ex-dividend date is Friday, December 8th.
+This represents a $0.72 dividend on an annualized basis and a dividend yield of 16.51%.
+The ex-dividend date of this dividend is Friday, December 8th.

 Virtus Stone Harbor Emerging Markets Income Fund has decreased its dividend by an average of 30.7% annually over the last three years.